Indrason/SDN-based-IoT-Oriented-Blockchain-based-E-Voting-System/README.md

 Fig 4.
 Display of Voter Authentication.

 Fig 2 and Fig 3 show the successful and invalid authentication of Booth respectively.
-While communicating between the Booth device and the District machine, Booth information is encrypted using Elliptic Curve Cryptography (ECC).
+While communicating between the Booth device and the District machine using Message Queue Telemetry Transport (MQTT) protocol, Booth information is encrypted using Elliptic Curve Cryptography (ECC).
 The booth details are already stored in the district blockchain and it is used to validate the device.
 Fig 4 represents the authentication of Voter.
 Voter information is also stored in district level blockchain and his/her voting status is also stored there.

 ## III.
 Output of results of successful vote casting and counting of votes